hibernate/hibernate-validator/README.md

 There are more build options available as well.
 For more information refer to [Contributing to Hibernate Validator](http://hibernate.org/validator/contribute/).

-### Build on JDK 9

-To build Hibernate Validator with JDK 9, export the following environment variable:

-    export MAVEN_OPTS="--add-opens=java.base/java.security=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED"

-Then the build can be started like this:

-    mvn -s settings-example.xml clean install

-Here are the reasons why we added the various build options:

- * add-opens java.security: required by wildfly-maven-plugin:execute-commands (for the WildFly integration tests and the TCK runner running in container mode)
- * add-opens java.lang: required by JRuby for Asciidoc processing

 ## Continuous Integration

 The official Continuous Integration service for the project is hosted on [ci.hibernate.org](http://ci.hibernate.org/view/Validator/).